ArtHitParade

 Opticks is finally printed and released in London in 1704, curiously without the author's name, the year after the death of Hooke.
 Newton added two discussions on curvilinear figures, in order to establish his priority over an ongoing work by Leibniz.

-The copy of Opticks presented by Newton to Halley is estimated $ 400K for sale by Sotheby's in New York on December 4, lot 918.
+The copy of Opticks presented by Newton to Halley was sold for $ 1.33M from a lower estimate of $ 400K by Sotheby's on December 4, 2015, lot 918.
 It is not dedicated but Halley wrote on the inside title page: "Luceo.
 Ex dono doctissimi authoris".
 Luceo, which does not mean anything in Latin, is a burst of enthusiasm based on Lux.

 On our last day of book sales from the Pirie Collection, Newton’s Opticks sold for $1.3m, more than 2x the estimate pic.twitter.com/YPeX07ZcJy